Skip to Main Content

 • Fainting

-• Problems urinating
+• Problems urinating (peeing)

 Not all patients who take hydrocodone will experience these side effects.
 Common side effects are in bold, but there may be others.
 Please report all suspected side effects to your doctor or pharmacist.
+Find more information on side effects.

 family icon

-Tips for Families
+Tips for patients and families

-Be sure to discuss these and other recommendations with your doctor or pharmacist.
+Be sure to discuss all questions and instructions with your doctor or pharmacist.

 Hydrocodone at home:

 • Give a missed dose as soon as possible.
-If it is near the time of the next dose, skip the dose.
+If it is near the time of the next dose, skip the missed dose.
 Do not give 2 doses at the same time.

 • Store at room temperature.